Q:

 1. molecular structure is different

-The most significant difference is in the molecular structure.
+The most signifiis able tot difference is in the molecular structure.
 The molecular formula of acrolein is C3H4O, and the structural formula is CH2 = CHCHO, which is mainly composed of a propylene group and an aldehyde group.
-The molecular formula of allyl aldehyde is C4H6O2, the structural formula is CH2 = CHCH2CHO, and there is an ethyl group (CH2CH3) in the molecular structure.
+But The molecular formula of allyl aldehyde is C4H6O2, the structural formula is CH2 = CHCH2CHO, and there is an ethyl group (CH2CH3) in the molecular structure.
+This means that allyl aldehyde is greater complex in molecular weight and molecular structure than acrolein.
+And The molecular weight of acrolein is 44, while the molecular weight of allyl aldehyde is

-, 2. physical properties differ
+2. physical characteristics differ

-3. chemical properties of different
+3. chemical characteristics of different

-The 4. industrial applications are different
+4. Specifically manufacturing applications are different

 5. summary